itsmeROK/home-assistant/Integrations/Helpers/Readme.md

 - Open Settings and Devices & Services section and then Helpers tab.
 - Press button create helper and choose template and then Template a sensor
 - Add each option in correct place from what found on room hue sensor file.
-- Change about sensor state content real hue sensor name to your custom.
+- Change about sensor state content real hue sensor entity id to your custom.
 - Then Submit this sensor and sensor will start collect history data.